cubomx/waves/README.md

 Before you do anything, you should go and do the [Environment setup](https://reactnative.dev/docs/environment-setup)

-In the root directory, you can run the two different environments (Android & iOS), wit the next steps:
+In the root directory, you can run the two different environments (Android & iOS), with the next steps:

 For initialize the React Native App:
 ### `npx react-native start`